CarXTechnologies/dro-map-uploader/PUBLISHING.md

 # Mod delivery vendors

+The current MapBuilder UI exposes **mod.io** under **Platform**, and **Export to folder** for local output.
+Steam remains an implementation adapter; it is hidden in the UI.
+Sections about Steam below describe adapter capabilities, not available author-facing controls.
+For screenshots and the current workflow, see [README](README.md#publishing-a-map).

 The uploader does not talk to Steam or mod.io directly.
 Everything goes through one vendor agnostic contract that lives in the **CarX.Modding.Creator** submodule, so a project can ship with only the vendors it actually needs — and another project can add its own without touching the uploader.